gioblu/BIPLAN/README.md

 # BIPLAN v0.0
-BIPLAN (Byte-coded Interpreted Programming Language) is an experimental programming language based on a recursive descent parser that uses only static memory allocation and operates a completely software-defined architecture that does not require a garbage collector.
+BIPLAN (Byte-coded Interpreted Programming Language) is an experimental programming language based on a recursive descent parser that uses only static memory allocation and operates a completely software-defined 7bit virtual machine that does not require a garbage collector.

 | Programming language | Minimum requirements |
 | -------------------- | -------------------- |